- Aliases

 In Python, pop()

-is also ideal for scenarios where you need to process and remove items from a list, one by one.
+is also ideal for scenarios where you need iterate through a list while removing items.
 For example, consider task scheduling or processing a queue of actions.

 tasks = ["write", "debug", "test"]